w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 1. Socialize this explainer with APA, TAG, and the wider web platform community.
 2. Discuss ARIA role proposals and `aria-details` usage with the ARIA Working Group.
-3. Create sample EPUBs and web publications demonstrating the recommended patterns.
+3. Create samples HTML, EPUB and web publications demonstrating the recommended patterns.
 4. Produce authoring guidance and lint rules to encourage correct usage and prevent misuse.
 5. Coordinate with reading system and assistive technology vendors on implementation and UX affordances.